Transition from Open Funder Registry to ROR

 Find both IDs for a single funder

-- Go to https://ror.org/search and search for a funder name to determine whether that funder has a ROR record.
+To find both the Funder ID and the ROR ID for a single funder, go to https://ror.org/search and search for a funder name to determine whether that funder has a ROR record.
 If the ROR record exists and is mapped to a Funder ID, the ROR record will include both the ROR ID and the Crossref Funder ID.

 Get a CSV file of all Funder ID to ROR ID mappings